A Light for Attracting Attention

 A Light for Attracting Attention is the debut studio album by the English rock band the Smile.
-It was digitally released through XL Recordings on 13 May 2022, with a physical release on 17 June.
+It was released digitally through XL Recordings on 13 May 2022, with a retail release on 17 June.

-The Smile comprises the Radiohead members Thom Yorke and Jonny Greenwood with the drummer Tom Skinner.
-Yorke provided vocals, and he and Greenwood played guitar, bass and keyboards.
-The album was produced by Radiohead's longtime producer Nigel Godrich.
+The Smile comprise the Radiohead members Thom Yorke and Jonny Greenwood with the drummer Tom Skinner.
+Yorke sang, and he and Greenwood played guitar, bass and keyboards.
+The album was recorded in London with the Radiohead producer Nigel Godrich.
+The artwork, inspired by old maps, was created by Yorke with the Radiohead artist Stanley Donwood.

 The Smile worked during the COVID-19 lockdowns and made their surprise debut in a performance streamed by Glastonbury Festival in May 2021.
-In early 2022, they released five singles and performed to an audience for the first time at three shows in London in January, which were livestreamed.
-They began an international tour in May.
-A Light for Attracting Attention received acclaim and reached number five on the UK Albums Chart.
+They performed to an audience for the first time at three shows in London in January 2022, and began an international tour in May.
+"You Will Never Work in Television Again", "The Smoke", "Skrting on the Surface", "Pana-vision", "Free in the Knowledge" and "Thin Thing" were released as singles.

+A Light for Attracting Attention positive reviews and reached number five on the UK Albums Chart.
+It was nominated for Record of the Year at the 2023 Libera Awards, and Spin, Uncut and Rough Trade it named it one of the best albums of the year.
+Performances from the tour were released on The Smile (Live at Montreux Jazz Festival, July 2022) and the EP Europe: Live Recordings 2022.

 Background and recording

-The Smile comprises the Radiohead members Thom Yorke and Jonny Greenwood with the Sons of Kemet drummer Tom Skinner.
+The Smile comprise the Radiohead members Thom Yorke and Jonny Greenwood with the former Sons of Kemet drummer Tom Skinner.
 They made their debut in a surprise performance for the concert video Live at Worthy Farm, produced by Glastonbury Festival and streamed on May 22, 2021.

-The Smile began working on A Light for Attracting Attention shortly before the first UK COVID-19 lockdowns, with Radiohead's longtime producer Nigel Godrich.
+The Smile began working on A Light for Attracting Attention shortly before the first UK COVID-19 lockdowns, with Radiohead's longtime producer, Nigel Godrich.
 According to Yorke, Greenwood and Skinner "had already tracked about four things before I even knew what was going on".
+The album was recorded in London at Wack Formula and Air Edel Studios.

-Yorke wrote the lyrics in his home during the lockdowns; he recorded his vocals to Godrich's studio from his home using streaming software, before his children returned from school each day.
-Yorke said "It got sort of protracted ...
+Yorke wrote the lyrics in his home during the lockdowns.
+He recorded his vocals to Godrich's studio from his home using streaming software, before his children returned from school each day.
+According to Yorke, "It got sort of protracted ...
 It was deeply frustrating, but it's been the same for everybody."
 According to Greenwood, the album was almost complete by September 2021.

-Yorke performed a Smile song, "Free in the Knowledge", at the Letters Live event at the Royal Albert Hall, London, in October.
-On January 29 and 30, the Smile performed to an audience for the first time at three shows at Magazine, London, which were livestreamed.
-Yorke first performed "Skrting on the Surface" in 2009, and in a different arrangement in 2012 with Radiohead.
-He first performed "Open the Floodgates" solo in 2009.
+Yorke first performed "Open the Floodgates" solo in 2009.
+He first performed "Skrting on the Surface" in 2009, and in a different arrangement in 2012 with Radiohead.
+In October 2021, Yorke performed "Free in the Knowledge" at the Letters Live event at the Royal Albert Hall, London.
+In January 2022, the Smile performed to an audience for the first time at three shows at Magazine, London, which were livestreamed.